Ciross/MYC/README.md

 - First you will need to install [**Python 3**](https://www.python.org/downloads/)
   Make sure to add Python to PATH when downloading it!
 - Then open a `cmd` or `powershell` in the project directory,
-  and then install all depedencies by running this command
+  and install all depedencies by running this command

 ```bash
 pip install -r requirements.txt